Investigating nuclear density profiles to reveal particle-hole configurations in the island of inversion: Results and discussion

 The proton and neutron density distributions are shown in Fig. \ref{fig:dp-cs_33Mg}(a) and (b).
 The central densities vary depending on the $s$-wave occupancy, and the diffuseness changes with the energy and angular momentum of the valence neutron as discussed for $^{31}\rm Mg$.

 Fig. \ref{fig:dp-cs_33Mg}~(c) and (d) displays the calculated cross sections.
 The measured total reaction cross section at 240 MeV/nucleon is 1399(12) mb~\cite{Takechi_2014}, which is closest to the calculated $\sigma_R$ for the $3/2^-$ (3p4h) state, 1393 mb~\cite{Takechi_2014}.
 The other two $3/2^+$ states significantly deviate from the measured value, indicating that the $3/2^-$ state is the ground state of $^{33}\rm Mg$.
+The calculated quadrupole moment further supports this assignment (Appendix B).
 The magnitudes of the first diffraction peak in the elastic scattering cross sections also distinguish each state, as shown in the inset of Fig. \ref{fig:dp-cs_33Mg}.

 For $^{35}\rm Mg$, the ground-state spin-parity has not been established yet.
 Ref.~\cite{gade2011} tentatively assigned a $5/2^-$ ground state based on the observed gamma-ray transitions.
 Another study in Ref. \cite{35mg_momiyama} reported a few low-lying states and showed significant mixing of the $p$- and $f$-wave components in the inclusive parallel momentum distributions of the one-neutron knockout reaction.
 Theoretical studies also show contradictory results.
 The shell model study using the SDPF-M and SDPF-M+$p_{1/2}$ interactions suggested a $3/2^-$ ground state.
 The $5/2^-$ or $1/2^-$ states lie very close to the ground state in these calculations.
 The $3/2^+$ state also appears at a small excitation energy of approximately 600--800 keV.